Autoglym Paint Renovator: is it Worth it?

 - Ensure the surface is dry and clean before application to avoid further damage.

 - Don’t use polishing machinery to apply the product – those products are best left to the professionals and can cause more damage than they cure.
 A clean cloth or a foam pad will suffice.

 - Only apply the Paint Renovator to the damaged areas.
 Remember, this is not a general polish and it’s too harsh to be using all over the car.

 - Alter the force of application depending on the type of job.
 Apply more pressure for a scratch or stain removal, and less pressure if you just want to improve your car’s gloss.

 One factor in favour of this product is that there’s is no silicone in Autoglym Paint Renovator.
 This means that if you attempt to carry out a repair but are unsuccessful and it requires repainting, the Paint Renovator won’t get in the way.

 In 2014 we blogged about T-Cut and provided tips around its uses.
 So how does Paint Renovator match up in comparison?

-Well in terms of performance, both work well to remove light scratches but will struggle with deeper scratches caused by more drastic damage such as heavy scrapes or key vandalism.
-The Autoglym Paint Renovator is arguably more abrasive, meaning it would be the scratch remover of choice for more concentrated areas of damage, whereas T-Cut would be more suitable for broader restoration.
+Well in terms of performance, both work well to remove light scratches.
+However, will struggle with deeper scratches caused by more drastic damage such as heavy scrapes or key vandalism.
+The Autoglym Paint Renovator is arguably more abrasive.
+Meaning it would be the scratch remover of choice for more concentrated areas of damage, whereas T-Cut would be more suitable for broader restoration.

 So…Is it worth it?